hubmapconsortium/documentation/docs/doc-sitemap-draft.md

   - View / Access / Download data (via the Portal)
   - <a href="https://docs.hubmapconsortium.org/faq">HuBMAP FAQ</a>: Frequently Asked Questions about HuBMAP Data, Tools, and related topics.
   - <a href="https://docs.hubmapconsortium.org/about">About HuBMAP</a>: Policies & Procedures, DUA, Protected Data & Access, Citing HuBMAP Data, Funding & Contact info.
+  - **Training Materials:** Biomedical technologies such as single-cell and spatial approaches are not common at all institutions of higher education.
+Significant barriers towards making effective use of such data include the lack of available training.
+    - HuBMAP has created several self-paced training modules to fill this gap.
+These modules...
+    - Focus on introducing HuBMAP, including technologies & assays used by HuBMAP, HuBMAP metadata, and example use cases.
+    - Demonstrate how to include HuBMAP data in research projects, graduate student theses, and classroom teaching.
   - <a href="https://hubmapconsortium.org/featured-publications/">HuBMAP Publications</a>: See more than 330 featured publications to learn how HuBMAP tools and data are advancing discovery.

 ### HuBMAP Tools and documentation links